polterguy/micro/help-files/Micro/02 - The grid system.md

 your root element.
 There also exists a `container-fullscreen` alternative.
 Each container can have as many `row` children as you wish, and each row can have multiple `col` elements inside of it again.
 This is what creates your _"grid system"_, and will automatically layout your page accordingly.
-The above code will end up looking like the following.
+The above code will resemble the following.

 https://phosphorusfive.files.wordpress.com/2018/01/micro-hello-world-screenshot-2.png